PresentAryal/hand-sigh/README.md

 involving a web camera in this review, and the framework should expect and show the name of the gained picture.
 To recognize the hand motion, we utilize the HSV variety strategy and set the background to dark.
-The photographs are handled utilizing an assortment of PC vision procedures, including grayscale transformation, dilatation, and veiling.
-What’s more, the district of interest is sectioned, for this situation the hand motion.
+The photographs are handled utilizing an assortment of PC vision procedures, including grayscale transformation, dilatation, and veiling.What’s more, the district of interest is sectioned, for this situation the hand motion.
 The parallel pixels of the pictures are the highlights extricated.
 Convolutional Neural Network (CNN) is utilized to prepare and arrange the pictures.
 We have a decent degree of exactness in perceiving ten American Sign motion letter sets.

 Our model has an incredible precision pace of over 90
 Index Terms—PHP, Machine Learning, Deep learning, web
 ----------------------------------------------------------------------------------------------------------------------------
 How to run this code?